Survey on Barriers to Organic Certification: Complete by July 15th

 July has arrived and our field season is in full swing!
 At Cherry Research Farm in Goldsboro, NC and …

-This factsheet describes the biology and management of cylamen mites in strawberries.
+This factsheet summarizes the symptoms and management of stubby-root nematodes in soybean in North Carolina.